 Dubinsky et al. [13] added the nationality and its culture will affect people's ethical perception and behaviors.
-The national culture can be developed from an Islamic perspective, which teaching some principles included the obedience and trust to God, good behavior, brotherhood and respect for the elderly [14].

-Culture is seen as a particular way of life of a society and is made from the interaction of people in social networks [15], [16].
-The basic culture is first introduced in the family by establishing norms based on society's ethics and religion.
-Each national culture has its own ethical standards and consists of traditional ideas and attached values [17] and will link individual value systems with the social environment.
-Ethical perception will drive the ethical decisionmaking process [18] and Hofstede's [19] framework of work-related value dimensions will provide more insight and perspectives into sociocultural effects on ethical perceptions.
+The national culture can be developed from an Islamic perspective, which teaching some principles included the obedience and trust to God, good behavior, brotherhood and respect for the elderly [14][15][16].
+Each national culture has its own ethical standards and consists of traditional ideas and attached values [17].
+Ethical perception will drive the 3 thical decisionmaking process [18] and Hofstede's [19] framework of work-related value dimensions will provide more insight and perspectives into sociocultural effects on ethical perceptions.
 Davis et al. [20] suggest that Hofstede's [19] framework of work-related value dimensions provide insight into socio-cultural effects on ethical perceptions.
-The cultural values will influence people's behavior relating to their relationship with others, such as: respect, mercy and obedience [21].
+The cultural values will influence people's behavior relating to their relationship with others, such as: respect, merc and obedience [21].

 Hofstede [19], in his National Cultural Dimensions Theory, mentioned that each country has its own culture, characteristics, values and behavior.
-The cultural dimensions influenced how the people's behavior and their relationships with each other consist of the six dimensions: power distance, uncertainty avoidance, individualism versus collectivism, masculinity versus femininity, long-term versus short-term orientation, and indulgence versus restraint dimensions.
-In his newest publication, Hofstede [22] explains in terms of a power distance dimension how Indonesian society tends to have a more hierarchical power bent, in which people avoid conflict and whereby the communication flow is often indirect.
-Regarding the uncertainty avoidance dimension.
-Indonesian people prefer to maintain harmonious relationships with others.
-They never show their disappointment, dislike, or any negative feelings in front of their counterparts.
-As a collective society, every family in Indonesia plays an important role in establishing religiosity, norms, culture, and values: they like to foster individual behavior.
+The cultural dimensions influenced how the people's behavior and their relationships 5th each other consist of the six dimensions: power distance, uncertainty avoidance, individualism versus collectivism, masculinity versus femininity, long-term versus short-term orientation, and indulgence versus restraint dimensions.
+In his newest publication, Hofstede [22] explains in terms of a power stance dimension how Indonesian society tends to have a more hierarchical power bent, in which people avoid conflict and whereby the communication flow is often indirect.
+Regarding the uncertainty avoidance dimension, Indonesian people prefer to paintain harmonious relationships with others.
+They never show their disappointment, dislike, or any negative 2 feelings in front of their counterparts.
+As a collective society, every family in Indonesia plays an important role in establishing religiosity, norms, culture, and values; they like to foster individual behavior.
 Indonesia is a feminine country, where harmony lives, and in which all conflicts can be resolved through a soft approach via open communication a so-called "soft-family approach."
-Indonesians are also pragmatic when it comes to short-term orientation; people believe in and respect the culture that has been established by their ancestors and families.
+Indonesians are also pragnatic when it comes to short-term orientation; people 12 ieve in and respect the culture that has been established by their ancestors and families.
 Such culture will be used to guide people's behavior to help anticipate any uncertainty in the future.
 Having a restraint culture, the Indonesians feel that their behaviors are often held back by social norms and ethics.
 For the younger generation, their intention to buy funeral services has been developed by their respective families and the concept of social perception [23].
 Another factor that influences their perception is the value of leadership within the family, which is strongly linked to Islamic values and culture [24].
 A charismatic leader will deliver strong values to the members of their extended families or groups [25].